sai36/Temporal_SegSRGAN/SegSRGAN/README.md

 This directory is for SegSRGAN without LSTM.
 The input is a minibatch consisting of multiple patches generated from 3D image.
 The output is also set of patches. <br />
+SegSRGAN_training_modified.py is used for training only the generator model and SegSRGAN_training_modified_full.py is used for training the full GAN model.
+All the inputs should be of .nii format.
 An example of how to run the code for training is given by:  <br />

 ```